jennchenn/jennchenn.github.io-v0/README.md

 # personal-site
-Personal website can be found at jenniferchen.tech
+Personal website can be found at http://jenniferchen.tech/